-- Governance tooling must audit and enforce network configuration requirements defined by the security management team.
+- Governance tooling must audit and enforce network configuration requirements defined by the security baseline team.

 - Governance tooling must validate that all assets related to mission-critical applications or protected data are included in monitoring for resource depletion and optimization.

 - Governance tooling must validate that the appropriate level of logging data is being collected for all mission-critical applications or protected data.